rubencodes/Recloud/README.md

   }
 });
 ```
-Whenever the component mounts, it will issue a call to my `loadData` API and the results will be stored in `this.data.MyData`.
+In this example, whenever the component mounts, it will issue a call to the `MyAPI.loadData` endpoint and the results from that call will be stored in `this.data.MyData`.
 Any time props or state change, the function will be called again (unless otherwise configured—details below). **Note: the `load` function must return a Promise.**

 The objects associated with the data keys can take the following parameters: